We would love to schedule a field trip with you! Please introduce yourself and our librarians will get back to you.

 Plan a Field Trip!

-Our library staff are available for field trips on Tuesdays and Thursdays.
+Our library staff are available for field trips on Mondays and Fridays.
 We offer flexible, 90-minute skill-building literary adventures for youth aged 8-18.
 Student writing can be made into books, taken home, and added to the permanent library collection.

 Current Field Trip Offerings: